Is it time for a break? has been saved

 - 1/3 of respondents’ recent divestments have failed.
 The top 3 reasons for this include being unable to get acceptable value, unacceptable deal terms and a change in the external market.

-- Most divestments are driven by portfolio optimisation strategies as companies attempt to refocus on a core of businesses and competencies.
+- Most divestments are driven by portfolio optimization strategies as companies attempt to refocus on a core of businesses and competencies.
 53% of respondents strategically evaluate individual businesses only when there are performance or strategic issues, given the uncertain market conditions is this the right approach?

 - Increasing numbers of respondents are turning to technology to support their divestment process.
 50% had a need for more in-depth and raw data sources to support their